 It's important to stay active after you have fully recovered from your operation.
-However, don't do any high-impact sports that puts a lot of pressure on your hips, such as running, squash or tennis.
+However, don't do any high-impact sports that put a lot of pressure on your hips, such as running, squash or tennis.

 During your recovery your physiotherapist will recommend exercises for you that will improve your strength and range of motion.

 When you have made a full recovery, you can have a more active lifestyle.
-However, try not to run on hard surfaces or take part in sports that could cause injury, such as football or rugby, or activities that put a lot of pressure on your hip such as squash or tennis.
+However, try not to run on hard surfaces or take part in sports that could cause injury, such as football or rugby.
+Or activities that put a lot of pressure on your hip such as squash or tennis.
 It's best not to do any sports with a high risk of falling such as skiing or snowboarding.

 Regular exercise will help to improve and maintain your mobility.
-When returning to any sport, it's important to take your time to rebuild your strength, co-ordination and reflexes.
+When returning to any sport, it's important to take your time to rebuild your strength, coordination and reflexes.
 For example, if you play golf, work on chipping and putting before attempting longer distance shots.

 Your doctor, surgeon or physiotherapist will be able to give you more information about what activities are suitable for you.

 What can I do to make my recovery easier?